kylethenderson/personal-changelog/README.md

     the end of this week was a struggle to specifically dedicate the time to this challenge due to work and other personal responsibilities.

     tomorrow I plan to rest, recoup, and regain focus on carving out time each day to commit to learning and practicing meditation.

+#### Sunday 11/17

+    Completed day 10/30 - eye of the hurrican - calm app

+    Continue - wherever you go, there you are